orrsella/orrsella.com/_posts/2013-08-12-github-color-scheme-for-intellij.md

 ---
 layout: post
-title:  GitHub Color Scheme For IntelliJ
+title:  GitHub Color Scheme for IntelliJ
 ---

 I love [GitHub](https://github.com/orrsella).
 I use it to manage all my personal projects (see my [post on multiple users](http://localhost:4000/2013/08/git-using-different-user-emails-for-different-repositories/) with Git), as well as for browsing other libraries.
 I like it so much that I even sometimes prefer using it for browsing source code that's locally on my machine.